Raster Translation Basics: Converting Bands and Palettes

 Conclusion

 Often, users need to transform the bands or palettes in a raster translation in order to make the source and destination formats compatible.
 Sometimes, more than one transformer will need to be placed to make the source format’s bands and palettes compatible with the destination format.
-For example, you might place a RasterSelector and a RasterBandKeeper to select and keep only one band in the raster, plus a RasterPaletteResolver to resolve the palette.
+For example, you might place a RasterSelector and a RasterBandKeeper to select and retain only one band in the raster, along with a RasterPaletteResolver to resolve the palette.
 Refer to the additional resources below for more information on raster translations.

 Additional Resources